Introduction

 Pot-limit poker involves players betting a maximum amount equal to the size of the pot while playing.
 To determine this limit, one adds up all bets made in current rounds and necessary calls for outstanding bets.
 The widespread appeal of such gameplay is evident in games like Pot-Limit Omaha (PLO).

-No Limit Poker Versus Pot Limit Poker
+Pot Limit Poker Rules

 Here are the differences between these two popular variations of Poker.